Eurydia/notes-on-clean-programming-language/docs/the-stdenv-module/stdlist.md

 **Behavior**

-Returns true if list `A` is empty.
+Returns true if the list is empty.
 Otherwise, returns false.

 **Usage**